zoravixtech/sehatbot/DOCKER.md

-# SehatBot Server - Docker Setup
+# SehatBot Monorepo - Docker Setup

-This document explains how to run the SehatBot server using Docker.
+This document explains how to run the SehatBot apps (server and client) using Docker in the current monorepo.

 ## Prerequisites